MEET OUR STAFF

 Associate Executive Director

-Associate Executive DirectorIn 2016, Paige graduated with a Bachelors degree from the University of Nebraska at Omaha through the College of Public Affairs and Community Service with a concentration in Nonprofit Administration and a Minor in Women and Gender Studies.
-During Paige’s college career she spent her service learning project with the Women’s Center for Advancement as a group leader for the Girls Leadership Academy.
-Since starting her work with RESPECT in 2017, Paige has expanded her knowledge in nonprofit development and management.
-She looks forward to her growth within the organization and continuing to build relationships with community partners.
+Paige earned her Bachelor’s degree in 2016 from the University of Nebraska at Omaha, where she studied in the College of Public Affairs and Community Service with a concentration in Nonprofit Administration and a minor in Women and Gender Studies.
+During her time in college, she completed a service learning project with the Women’s Center for Advancement, serving as a group leader for the Girls Leadership Academy.
+Since joining RESPECT in 2017, Paige has deepened her expertise in nonprofit development and management.
+She is committed to continuing her professional growth within the organization and strengthening partnerships throughout the community.

 Program & Development Manager